SmarterApp/smarterapp.github.io/documents/UsingSmarterBalancedSecureFtp.md

 ## Welcome Email
 The contents on the Secure FTP site are divided into folders and access is granted on a per-folder basis.
 Each time you are granted access you will receive a welcome email similar to the following:

-    From: Brandt Redd [mailto:ftp@hostedftp.com]
+    From: FTP-Admin [mailto:ftp@hostedftp.com]
     Sent: Wednesday, January 7, 2015 1:12 AM
     To: Zog.Jones@farside.org
-    Cc: Brandt Redd
+    Cc: FTP-Admin
     Subject: AssessmentTrainingAndOperations

     https://smarterbalanced.hostedftp.com/Xg48gdYRf2
     ~ click to login ~

-    Brandt Redd (sbac) gave you Read access to the folder AssessmentTrainingAndOperations
+    FTP-Admin (sbac) gave you Read access to the folder AssessmentTrainingAndOperations

     Smarter Balanced Assessment Consortium